Giuseppe Valadier

-Giuseppe Valadier (April 14, 1762 – February 1, 1839) was an Italian architect and designer, urban planner and archaeologist and a chief exponent of Neoclassicism in Italy.
+Giuseppe Valadier (/it/; April 14, 1762 – February 1, 1839) was an Italian architect and designer, urban planner and archaeologist and a chief exponent of Neoclassicism in Italy.

 A teacher of architecture at the Accademia di San Luca, Valadier was a pioneer archeologist and a restorer of monuments, such as the Milvian Bridge (1805) and the Arch of Titus in Rome, (1819–21).
 He retraced the ancient line of the Via Flaminia (1805) and restored Giacomo Barozzi da Vignola's neglected Church of Sant'Andrea in Via Flaminia, which influenced his own Church of Santa Maria della Salute in Fiumicino, the newly-established port for Rome.

 Clock adorning the right side of the front of the St. Peter's Basilica in the Vatican.

 Biography

 Early life and education

 The son of a goldsmith, Giuseppe Valadier was born in Rome on April 14, 1762.
 Although he was expected to follow his father’s profession and indeed subsequently took over the family workshop, he pursued his own vocation from an early age.
 In 1775 he won a prize at the Concorso Clementino of the Accademia di San Luca with a design for a façade for the church of San Salvatore in Lauro, Rome, and two years later, still aged only 15, he won the Concorso Balestra for architecture.